8 fatally shot in Serbia town a day after 9 killed at school

 The tragedy also sparked a debate about the general state of the nation following decades of crises and conflicts whose aftermath have created a state of permanent insecurity and instability, along with deep political divisions.

-Police have said that the teen used his father's guns to carry out the attack.
-He had planned it for a month, drew sketches of classrooms and made lists of the children he planned to kill, police said on Wednesday.
+Police have said that the teen used his father’s guns to carry out the attack.
+He had planned it for a month, drawing sketches of classrooms and making lists of the children he planned to kill, police said on Wednesday.

 The shooting on Wednesday morning in Vladislav Ribnikar primary school also left seven people hospitalized — six children and a teacher.
 One girl who was shot in the head remains in a life-threatening condition, and a boy is in serious condition with spinal injuries, doctors said on Thursday morning.